Jzzzi/THU-VPN-Linux/README.md

 ## FYI

-The other information tsinghua campus network can be found in [Thu Services](https://thu.services/services/)
+The other information tsinghua campus network can be found in [THU Services](https://thu.services/services/)